 US Model 1918 Mk 1 Trench Knife/ National Museum of American History

-The evolution of trench knife sofrep.com
+The evolution of the trench knife sofrep.com

 Crowell, Benedict (1919), America’s Munitions 1917-1918, Report of Benedict Crowell, Assistant Secretary of War (Director of Munitions) U.S. War Department, Washington, D.C.: U.S. Government Printing Office, pp. 88, 228